smartaquametering/smartPhotometer/README.md

 ![Banner](https://smartaquametering.github.io/assets/images/banner.png)

-# smartPhotometer
+# smartPhotoMeter, smartColoriMeter and smartSpectroMeter

-Easy-to-use OpenSource smartPhotometer/smartSpectrometer for **measurement of the transmission/absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.
+Easy-to-use OpenSource devices for **measurement of transmission/absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.

-smartPhotometer/smartSpectrometer for analytics of aqueous solutions works with ultraviolet, visible and near infrared light ranges, by wavelengths around 330 up to 940 nm.
+- For analytics of aqueous solutions.
+- Works with ultraviolet, visible and near infrared light ranges, by wavelengths around 320 up to 950 nm.

-smartColorimeter allows **CIE compliant measurements of colors** and their transformation into various color spaces and color systems including the determination of **colour differences to common color indices/references** according to classic as well as modern standards (ΔE CIE 1976, ΔE CIE 1994, ΔE CIE 2000, ΔE CMC(1:1), ΔE CMC(2:1), ΔE DIN99).
+Allows **CIE compliant measurements of colors** and their transformation into various color spaces and color systems including the determination of **colour differences to common color indices/references** according to classic as well as modern standards (ΔE CIE 1976, ΔE CIE 1994, ΔE CIE 2000, ΔE CMC(1:1), ΔE CMC(2:1), ΔE DIN99).

 **Turbidity – a source of error**</br>
 The turbidity of a sample is often underestimated, because often it is not possible to see it visually.</br>
 **The nephelometric turbidity of a sample is measured and displayed for every single measurement automatically.**

+Due to their wide range of application, their reliability and robustness

+- smartPhotoMeter,
+- smartColoriMeter,
+- smartSpectroMeter

-Due to their wide range of application, their reliability and robustness, smartPhotometers/smartSpectrometers **can be perfectly used as portable analytical instruments for outdoor analytics**.
+**can be perfectly used as portable analytical instruments for outdoor analytics**.

 **Your insurance for secure measurement results.**